Applications of infinite lower triangular matrices and their group structure in combinatorics and the theory of orthogonal polynomials: Introduction, notation and elementary observations

 Let us denote by $\mathcal{I}$ the set of invertible matrices.
-It is elementary to notice that set of all invertible matrices forms a linear cone , i.e., if $\mathbf{A}$ is in $\mathcal{I}$ then all matrices of a form $ \mathbf{A[}\beta ]\in \mathcal{I}$ for all $\beta \neq 0$.
-The family of such matrices forms a field with the the field operations being the ordinary matrix addition and multiplication.
+It is elementary to notice that set of all invertible matrices forms a linear cone, i.e., if $\mathbf{A}$ is in $\mathcal{I}$ then all matrices of a form $\mathbf{A[}\left\{ \beta\right\} ]\in\mathcal{I}$ for all $\beta\neq0$.
+The family of such matrices forms the so-called skew field (or a division ring) with the the skew field operations being the ordinary matrix addition (commutative) and (usually non-commutative) multiplication.

-The other properties of elements of $\mathcal{S}$ considered as linear operators, i.e. their eigenvectors and some decompositions at least for the special, more precisely Riordan matrices, are presented in a recently published paper \cite{Cheo22}.
+The other properties of elements of $\mathcal{S}$ considered as linear operators, i.e., their eigenvectors and some decompositions at least for the special, more precisely Riordan matrices, are presented in a recently published paper \cite{Cheo22}.

+Thus, naturally all elements of $\mathcal{S}$ that have non-zero elements on their diagonal, form a group if we confine ourselves to multiplication.
+We denote this group by $\mathcal{L}$.

-As it follows from, say works T. Banachiewicz or H. Bolt, the formula for inversion of block matrices we have
+As it follows from, Wikipedia (inverted blockwise formula), also e.g. from \cite{Bern09} or from direct calculation following (\ref{mn}), the formula for inversion of block matrices applied to the special case when lower-right-most corner matrix has dimension $1\times1$ yields

 As a corollary we have the following observation.